European-XFEL/Karabo/doc/concepts/macros.rst

 Macros
 ++++++

-Macros should be used for the follwing recurring tasks:
+Macros should be used for the following recurring tasks:

 * small programs to be run from ``iKarabo`` which specialize generic iKarabo functionality, e.g. ``listAllMotors()``
 * recurring automizations, frequently limited to one experiment or a specific beamtime